oddbird/oddsite/content/open-source/accoutrement.rst

 meaningful to both humans and machines – opening the door for automation, while improving or maintaining readability.
-These tools integrate with Herman, our automated living patter-library generator built on SassDoc.
+These tools integrate with `Herman`_, our automated living pattern-library generator built on SassDoc.

+.. _Herman: /herman/

 `Color Module`_